About the Program

 Steven R. Pride, Adjunct Professor.
 Crusted seismology, poroelasticity, electrical properties of rocks, physics of brittle fracture.

 James W. Rector, Professor.
 Geophysics, Oil and Gas, Unconventional Shale Gas Reservoirs, Horizontal Drilling, Fracking, Near Surface Seismology, Tunnel Detection, Treasure Hunting, and Geophysical Archaeology, Borehole Seismology.

 Paul Renne, Professor in Residence.
 Geochemistry, geochronology, paleomagnetism.

 Barbara A. Romanowicz, Professor.
-Earth & planetary science, deep earth structure & dynamics, earthquake processes & scaling laws, real time estimation of earthquake parameters, development of modern broadband seismic and geophysical observatories, planetary seismology.
+Earth and planetary science, deep earth structure and dynamics, earthquake processes and scaling laws, real time estimation of earthquake parameters, development of modern broadband seismic and geophysical observatories, planetary seismology.